 I don’t think I could cope with his living conditions and the endless waiting.
 But I do believe that meeting regularly once a week for a coffee and chat – such a little time but valuable to him and humbling for me – has given him a sort of security in his very insecure world.’

 ‘They were all in danger of being put into detention’

 ‘When I met Dawit for the first time, he seemed a confident young man who spoke good English.
 But he was living with his partner and two children in state accommodation without permission.
 They were all in danger of being put into detention.

 He was separated from his children and became lonely and depressed.
-His claim was again refused, but in 2012 we heard that he had at last been granted refugee status.’
+His claim was again refused, but eventually we heard that he had at last been granted refugee status.’